letp1985/eu-farmbook/api-case-studies/g4ae/readme.md

 ├── main.py - This script runs the entire process for uploading KOs and metadata to the EU-FarmBook API ├── README.md - The file you're in now
 ├── requirements.txt - The required packages for the project
-├── .env - Your environement variables
+├── .env - Your environement variables - you must create this file yourself and add the required variables
 ```